barsoom/devbook/styleguide/README.md

 Do `scope :cool, -> { where(cool: true) }` and not `scope :cool, where(cool: true)`.

-The old style will be deprecated in Rails 4.
+The old style is deprecated in Rails 4 and removed in 4.1.
 The new style helps avoid issues where you need a lambda but forget.

 There are some tricky bugs waiting to happen if you don't use lambdas everywhere, like: